nsitu/OAuthDemo/README.md

 The app uses the following environment variables.
 You should set these in a `.env` file or add them to your deployment environment. (e.g. "Secrets" on Replit, or "Config Vars" on Heroku).
 - **GOOGLE_CLIENT_ID** Find/create this in your [Google Cloud Console](https://console.cloud.google.com/)
 - **GOOGLE_CLIENT_SECRET** Find/create this in your [Google Cloud Console](https://console.cloud.google.com/)
-- **GOOGLE_CALLBACK_URL** This is the URL to which Google will forward your users after a successful login.
-For example: http://localhost:5000/auth/google/callback or https://ixd-oauth-demo.herokuapp.com/auth/google/callback
+- **GOOGLE_CALLBACK_URL** This is the URL to which Google will forward your users after a successful login, e.g: `http://localhost:5000/auth/google/callback` or `https://ixd-oauth-demo.herokuapp.com/auth/google/callback`
 - **MONGODB_URI** Your connection string for MongoDB.
 If you're using a MongoDB's [free Atlas Cluster](https://www.mongodb.com/cloud/atlas/) it may look something like this: `mongodb+srv://dbuser:password@cluster0.xxxxx.mongodb.net/`